Plymouth Autism Spectrum Service

 - Support with accessing services

-- Co-working with community organisations
+- Other community organisations

-Adults with autism and their families will be able to meet one of the P.A.S.S. team who will discuss current challenges and difficulties, abilities and strengths in order to identify what the person might need and want to help them live the life they want to live.
-Once we have a shared understanding of the persons experience we will develop an action plan together and then support the person to access relevant services to help them to achieve what they need and want for example benefit support, employment support, housing advice, hobbies/interests and activity groups, mental health support, and social care support etc.
+Adults with autism and their families are able to meet one of the P.A.S.S. team who will discuss current challenges and difficulties, abilities and strengths in order to identify what the person might need and want to help them live the life they want to live.
+Once we have a shared understanding of the persons experience we will develop an action plan together and then support the person to access relevant services to help them to achieve what they need and want for example; benefit support, employment support, housing advice, hobbies/interests and activity groups, mental health support, and social care support etc.

 In the future, the Advice Service will run a drop-in problem solving group and mindfulness practice group.
 There will also be a programme of workshops (e.g. managing relationships) for adults with autism and their families.